barisser/bitcrypt/README.md

 ####Things you could conceivably do with Bitcrypt

 -- Log into websites with encrypted messages

 -- Speak to financial counterparts as the cryptographically proven owner of certain financial assets.
 Every message you write proves you own X bitcoins.
 It also links you to the full transactional history behind that address.

 -- Control Devices on the Blockchain with encrypted commands

-##Example Usage